News | Sign Up | A LEVER FOR SCALE

 Provide research findings and insights tailored to their states.

-CSCCE develops and manages extensive research on each state’s child care workforce, and can help allies use that research in new and powerful ways, such as presenting to legislators and other stakeholders, drafting legislation, and informing testimony and policy proposals.
-We also work with groups and agencies to develop research and analyses tailored to their needs, such as evaluating a state’s ECE degree programs or or early educator work environments.
+CSCCE develops and manages extensive research on each state’s child care workforce, and can help allies use that research in new and powerful ways, such as presenting to legislators and other stakeholders and informing legislation, testimony, and policy proposals.
+We also work with groups and agencies to develop research and analyses tailored to their needs, such as evaluating a state’s ECE degree programs or early educator work environments.

 Help them strategize ways to leverage data to drive policy conversations about early childhood workforce compensation, data systems, and higher education.